Codeprey/codeprey.github.io/README.md

 # Transient hunter.

-I just obtained my PhD degree in astronomy at the University of Science and Technology of China (USTC).
+I am currently a postdoctoral researcher at Laboratoire AstroParticle et Cosmologie (APC) at Paris.

-I am joining Laboratoire AstroParticle et Cosmologie (APC) at Paris as a postdoctoral researcher.
+I obtained my bachelor and PhD degree in astronomy at the University of Science and Technology of China (USTC).

 Please click the below links for more details!